meghnakyatham/python_projects/README.md

 print("Area of square: ", area)

-#2 - Greater number true or ;false
+#2 - Greater number true or false
 a = int(input("Enter a : "))
 b = int(input("Enter b : "))